akramarenkov/spinner/README.md

 ## Purpose

-Library that allows you to iterate over integer values, while returning the begin value when trying to go beyond the end value.
+Library used to infinitely iterate over integer values ​​in a given range

 ## Usage